Recovering the Coupled Treatment of Redshift-Space Distortions and the Lightcone Effect after Diffuse Foreground Removal: What Resolution is needed for an accurate lightcone?

 \subsection{Redshift resolution}

 Firstly, we look at the effect of redshift spacing between coeval boxes on the lightcones produced.
 Making these coeval boxes can be computationally costly and require large storage, so it is important to optimise the number made.
 In our extended method, redshift snapshots of all the `ingredient' boxes are made and these are used to calculate the $21$ cm signal in the lightcone along each line-of-sight, as in Eq.~\ref{eq:T21}.
 In the basic method, coeval boxes of the $21$ cm brightness temperature are also created, and slices of these boxes are used to create the lightcone.
-When using these coeval boxes, we can interpolate between redshift snapshots to reduce the number of boxes needed to reach a convergence and cut down on computational costs \citep{Pramanick_resolution_lightcone_2023}.
+When using these coeval boxes, we can interpolate between redshift snapshots to reduce the number of boxes needed to reach a convergence and cut down on computational costs.
+Similar resolution effects have been examined by \cite{Pramanick_resolution_lightcone_2023}, who investigated how the separation between coeval snapshots influences the accuracy of light-cone realisations and proposed an interpolation scheme to mitigate this.
+In our work, this dependence is revisited primarily to quantify its impact on foreground mitigation and parameter recovery rather than to optimise the shapshot spacing itsef.

 In Fig.~\ref{fig:zbox_pixel_hist} we show the histogram of $21$ cm brightness temperature for a $10$ MHz lightcone centred at $185$ MHz ($x_{\rm HII}=0.85$), for three different coeval box spacings for both methods.
 All of the lightcones used for Fig.~\ref{fig:zbox_pixel_hist},~\ref{fig:zbox_global} and ~\ref{fig:zbox_global_evo} have $\frac{\theta}{N_{\rm pixel}}= 7 ''$ and $\Delta \nu = 0.1$.
 For all the coeval box spacings we have investigated, $\Delta z= 1.0, 0.5,0.1$, we recover the differences between the two methods.
 However, we see a noticeable distinction between the output for different coeval box spacings, which spans $\approx100 $ mK regardless of the method used.
 This is further highlighted by looking at the evolution of the global temperature in Fig.~\ref{fig:zbox_global}.
 In this figure, the global evolution of the $21$ cm brightness temperature is shown for the three redshift box spacings investigated, with the redshifts at which the boxes change highlighted by horizontal lines.
 From this, we see that regardless of the method used, there is a disparity between each resolution choice, and that the choice made will affect the endpoint of reionisation that each lightcone predicts.
 We note that although a convergence was not reached at $\Delta z = 0.1$, it was too computationally costly for us to simulate a smaller coeval box spacing.